 Oral Cancer Screening: Early Detection Is Key

 Oral cancer occurs when cells in the mouth (including tongue, lips, cheeks and throat) grow abnormally.
 Fortunately, oral cancer can be treated if detected early enough.
-Westdale Dental encourages patients to schedule regular oral cancer screenings, especially if they are at a higher risk for developing oral cancer.
+Westdale Dentistry encourages patients to schedule regular oral cancer screenings, especially if they are at a higher risk for developing oral cancer.
 Risk factors for oral cancer include smoking/using tobacco, heavy alcohol use, frequent sun exposure, HPV, being male and being over the age of 40.

 Warning signs of oral cancer include: